Pilot Operation SuperMUC-NG Phase 2

 Invitation Only

 This documentation is for the pilot operation of SuperMUC-NG phase 2.
-Access and participation is ivitation only until we start regular operation.
+Access and participation is invitation only until we start regular operation.
 Information on this page changes as we bring up the system.
 Please refrain from requests for participation at this point.

 Introduction

 Beginning of 2024 we start with the pilot operation of SuperMUC-NG phase 2.
 Participation is only for selected projects that help us to identify flaws and fix problems.
-We expect benchmarking and tuning activities during this period with reservations of the ressources and frequent reboots of login and compute nodes.
+We expect benchmarking and tuning activities during this period with reservations of the resources and frequent reboots of login and compute nodes.
 Please do not rely on a production ready environment for the moment, but rather focus on compilation, testing and benchmarking.

 More information on the hardware can be found here.